JuliaMizarela/Intra-Blogosphere_Topics/README.md

 ## Tech-stack

 Python libraries for scraping (Scrapy, possibly Beautiful Soup) and data analysis (Pandas, possibly a more text-related one).
+Basic scrape knowladge (some xpath selectors, simple header setting).

 ## Setup